-This manual is supplied with each new Crafco Super Shot 250 Diesel Melter.
+This manual is supplied with each new Crafco Super Shot 250 Diesel with Compressor 100 CFM Melter.
 The manual assists your machine operators in the proper use of the melter applicator and provides information about the machine's mechanical functions.

-Your Crafco Super Shot 250 Diesel Melter is specially made to give excellent service and save maintenance expense.
+Your Crafco Super Shot 250 Diesel with Compressor 100 CFM Melter is specially made to give excellent service and save maintenance expense.
 However, as with all specially engineered equipment, you get best results at minimum cost if you: